chkao831/Autotuning/autotune_nightly/README.md

 0        0                               1.0847                      2     MT Gauss-Seidel  Two-stage Gauss-Seidel                      3     None             None   None

 ```
-By the end of the first iteration, a history file (in csv format) is created and the above information is written to file.
+By the end of the first iteration, a history file `[casename]_hist.csv` is created and the above information is written to file.
 Meanwhile, the input file `input_albany_Velocity_MueLuKokkos_Wedge_Tune.yaml` is updated, along with a copy of it, called `input_albany_Velocity_MueLuKokkos_Wedge_Tune_0.yaml`.
 #### Iteration: 1
-Then, for the next-day iteration, given that the history file exists, an output json file should have been generated based on the updated input file.
+Then, for the next-day iteration, given that the history file preexists, an output ctest json file should have been generated based on the previously-updated input file.
 ```
 chkao831@icme-gpu:~/ali-perf-tests/build-cuda/perf_tests/humboldt-3-20km$ python3 autotune_nightly.py input_albany_Velocity_MueLuKokkos_Wedge.yaml ctest-20210521.json humboldt-3-20km_vel_muk_wdg_tune_np1